my-janala/app-modernisation-demo/PRESENTATION_GUIDE.md

 ## Key Messages & Talking Points

-### For Technical Audience:
+### For Cloud Native Community:
-- "Konveyor reduces analysis time from weeks to hours"
+- "Konveyor accelerates cloud-native transformation with automated assessment"
-- "AI-powered recommendations based on thousands of real migrations"
+- "AI-powered recommendations based on thousands of real Kubernetes migrations"
-- "Open-source with enterprise support through Red Hat MTA"
+- "Open-source tool that integrates seamlessly with cloud-native CI/CD pipelines"
-- "Integrates with existing CI/CD pipelines"
+- "Essential for enterprises moving to Kubernetes at scale"

 ### For Management:
 - "Reduces modernization risk through automated assessment"